 With current treatment, more than 90% of patients with acetaminophen effects of toxicity recover completely.
 Of those who develop acute liver failure, 70% survive and recover fully with supportive care within about 3 months.
 Acetaminophen poisoning is treated with the drug N-acetylcysteine (NAC), however, early treatment is important to full recovery.
 NAC does not reverse liver cell damage that has already occurred.

-Acetaminophen is also frequently identified as a suspect drug in intentional fatal overdoses.
+Acetaminophen side effects are also frequently identified as a suspect drug in intentional fatal overdoses.

 The acetaminophen-hydrocodone narcotic combination has special hazards if patients develop a tolerance to the narcotic and increase their daily intake, leading to a potentially fatal acetaminophen overdose.

-Frequently, hydrocodone and acetaminophen are combined in a single prescription drug to achieve moderate to severe pain relief for arthritis and other conditions.
+Frequently, hydrocodone and acetaminophen are combined in a single prescription (never as a non-prescription) drug to achieve moderate to severe pain relief for arthritis and other conditions.

 As a narcotic, hydrocodone relieves pain by binding to opioid receptors in the brain and spinal cord.
 Acetaminophen is a less potent pain reliever that increases the effects of hydrocodone.